PandeyJI07/Diwali_sales_Analysis/README.md

 # Diwali_sales_Analysis
-Analysing the data and performs Exploratory data analysis using python
+Analysing the data and performs Exploratory data analysis using python and final conclusion on the basis of EDA